AzureDatabases/SQL-Database-Migration-Demo/README.md

 <img src="/images/prices_sql_db_click.png">

-2. In the **Subscription Information** region, enter the following details.
+2. The **Subscription Information** has beed pre-populated.

-    *  Subscription Id
-    *  Region
-    *  Resource group
-    *  Server Name
-    *  Server Admin Username
-    *  Server Admin Password

-These details will be used to generate the PowerShell script that can be used to provision the databases.
+These details are used to generate a PowerShell script that can be used to provision the databases.

 <img src="/images/subscription-information-sqldb-html.png">